 - a.
 Lack of variety in choice of Acro elements - 1.
-Missing a backward Acro element with a minimum of A value

-2. Missing a forward/sideward Acro element with a minimum of A value

-- The following notes apply to both backward and forward/sideward Acro requirements: Must be from Group 1-Mounts, 6-Rolls, 7-Walkovers/cartwheels or 8-Saltos. - Round-off is considered a sideward element. - BHS 1⁄2 or 3⁄4 to handstand is considered a backward element. - A jump backward BHS with 1⁄2 twist to walkover forward (Arabian walkover or salto) is considered a forward element. - A tic-toc can be considered either a forward or backward element (to the advantage of the gymnast). - b.
+Missing a backward Acro element with a minimum of A value flat .10 - 2.
+Missing a forward/sideward Acro element with a minimum of A value flat .10 The following notes apply to both backward and forward/sideward Acro requirements: - Must be from Group 1-Mounts, 6-Rolls, 7-Walkovers/cartwheels or 8-Saltos. - Round-off is considered a sideward element. - BHS /4 or /4 to handstand is considered a backward element. - A jump backward BHS with /2 twist to walkover forward (Arabian walkover or salto) is considered a forward element. - A tic-toc can be considered either a forward or backward element (to the advantage of the gymnast).

+b.
 Insufficient distribution of the elements

+Consider:

-- Level of difficulty not maintained throughout the exercise. - Most difficult elements placed in the same section of the exercise. - c.
-Insufficient use of entire beam apparatus - 1.
-Insufficient level of changes throughout the exercise d.
-Choice of element not "up to the competitive level" flat .10 Choices of elements "up to the competitive level" now be defined by the following basic standards:
+- Level of difficulty not maintained throughout the exercise. - Most difficult elements placed in the same section of the exercise.

+c.
+Insufficient use of entire beam apparatus

-- Level changes by the performance of elements and/or connections [look for movements that are high off the beam, standing, semi-low and low (kneel, squat, sit, lying)]. - No longer required to touch the beam with a part of the torso and/or head. - 2.
-Spatially (use the entire length of the beam)
+- - Level changes by the performance of elements and/or connections [look for movements that are high off the beam, standing, semi-low and low (kneel, squat, sit, lying)]. - No longer required to touch the beam with a part of the torso and/or head.

+2. Spatially (use the entire length of the beam) flat .05
-3. Failure to show movement/choreography in different directions (fwd/bwd/swd)

-- If a flight series is performed on the beam WITHOUT Connection Value (considered only those skills performed and stopped on the beam), then an additional D/E Acro element OR E dance element, including mounts and dismounts, is required.
+- 3. Failure to show movement/choreography in different directions (fwd/bwd/swd) flat .05 - d.
+Choice of element not "up to the competitive level" flat .10 Choices of elements "up to the competitive level" now be defined by the following basic standards: - If a flight series is performed on the beam WITHOUT Connection Value (considered only those skills performed and stopped on the beam), then an additional D/E Acro element OR

+E dance element, including mounts and dismounts, is required.
 D/E Acro skill directly connected to the dismount CANNOT fulfill the up to the level requirement.